Electrical Safety training can be difficult to implement.

 WHEN should training be done?

 Training should be performed once every three years in order to align with the major changes in NFPA 70E.
-Annual refresher training and the on-the-job coaching should supplement the three yearly cycles.
+Annual refresher training and on-the-job coaching should supplement the three yearly cycles.

 WHERE is risk of injury greatest?